thundercore/token-list/README.md

       * Name
       * Decimals
       * Description (optional)
-   * Contact information of submitter (twitter/telegram/email)
+   * Contact information of submitter (Twitter / Telegram / Email)
-   * Product/website URL
+   * Product / Website URL
    * Logo / Icon image (should be not larger than *256 x 256* pixel)
+   * The token contract must be verified on [Viewblock](https://viewblock.io/thundercore)

-## Decline Policy
+## Decline Listing Policy
    * Miss any token information mentioned above
-   * After verification, it was found that its smart contract was malicious
+   * Upon verification, if found that the smart contract is malicious, ThunderCore reserves the right to decline/revoke listing.

 ## Listing Fee
       * 1,000 Thunder Token  (TT) per listing
-      * No fee refund in case of rejection
+      * NOTE: In the case of rejected application, there will be no refund.

 ## Listing steps
-         1. Open a pull request to change the `token-list`
+         1. Create a pull request to change the `token-list`
          2. Initiate a transaction to **0x103550d3e41F5e6986aDfDAbaBF610f750932B54**.
 Its data has a pull request number, and the value must be at least `1000TT`
          3. Update transaction hash in the pull request

 ## Disclaimer
-         * If your project has not been updated for a period of time or is found to be malicious, ThunderCore will have the right to remove the token from ThunderCore Hub.
+         * If your project has not been updated for a period of time or is found to be malicious, ThunderCore reserves the right to remove the token from the ThunderCore Hub.
          * After your token is listed, it does not mean that ThunderCore has a partnership with your project directly.
+         * Token listing requests are not guaranteed to be reviewed or executed.